visual-layer/visuallayer/README.md

 ## Dataset Zoo
 We provide a [Dataset Zoo](https://docs.visual-layer.com/docs/available-datasets) where you can find all information for each VL-Dataset.

-For each dataset in the zoo, ran an analyis using our cloud platform and highlight issues pertaining to the dataset.
-You can download the issues found for free.
+For each dataset in the zoo, we ran an analyis using our cloud platform and found issues pertaining to the dataset.
+They are all summarized in the tables below.
+You can also download the issues found for free.

 <table>
     <thead>
         <tr>
-            <th align="left">Dataset Name</th>
+            <th align="left">VL Dataset</th>
-            <th align="left">Original</th>
+            <th align="left">Original Dataset</th>
             <th align="left">Total Images</th>
             <th align="left">Total Issues (%)</th>
             <th align="left">Total Issues (Count)</th>